wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 !!! question
     Do you see your new dataset in the API?

+??? success "Click to reveal answer"
+    You should see the new dataset published to the API.

 !!! question
     Do you see any data coming from your new dataset in the API?
 If not, why not?

+??? success "Click to reveal answer"
+    If you do not see new data, this means that data has not been ingested yet against your new dataset.

 ## Conclusion